arkivanov/Essenty/README.md

 ### Content

 The main [Lifecycle](https://github.com/arkivanov/Essenty/blob/master/lifecycle/src/commonMain/kotlin/com/arkivanov/essenty/lifecycle/Lifecycle.kt) interface provides ability to observe the lifecycle state changes.
+There are also handy [extension functions](https://github.com/arkivanov/Essenty/blob/master/lifecycle/src/commonMain/kotlin/com/arkivanov/essenty/lifecycle/LifecycleExt.kt) for convenience.

 The [LifecycleRegistry](https://github.com/arkivanov/Essenty/blob/master/lifecycle/src/commonMain/kotlin/com/arkivanov/essenty/lifecycle/LifecycleRegistry.kt) interface extends both the `Lifecycle` and the `Lifecycle.Callbacks` at the same time.
 It can be used to manually control the lifecycle, for example in tests.
+You can also find some useful [extension functions](https://github.com/arkivanov/Essenty/blob/master/lifecycle/src/commonMain/kotlin/com/arkivanov/essenty/lifecycle/LifecycleRegistryExt.kt).

 The [LifecycleOwner](https://github.com/arkivanov/Essenty/blob/master/lifecycle/src/commonMain/kotlin/com/arkivanov/essenty/lifecycle/LifecycleOwner.kt) just holds the `Lifecyle`.
 It may be implemented by an arbitrary class, to provide convenient API.